grig23/primetime.en/help/AccountIQ/howto-select-segment-timeframe.md

    >
    >**All** programmer channels in the industry are selected by default.
 You can select either of the **Top 10 programmers by sharing score**, **Top 10 programmers by usage**, and **Top 10 programmers by accounts**.
 However, to select individual channels or programmers you need to deselect **All**.

-1. To select the desired channels or programmers, deselect **All** properties. or deselect Top 10 programmers by sharing score, Top 10 programmers by usage, top 10 programmers by accounts.
+1. To select the desired channels or programmers, deselect **All** (or deselect the existing selection).

+1. Select the desired programmers or channels.

+>[!NOTE]
+>
-1. Select the desired programmers or channels .
-By selecting a programmer (all the channels are selected underneath that by deafult
+>By selecting a programmer (all the channels are selected underneath that by deafult )
-)

 >[!NOTE]